albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

-A new enum, `Colour`, was added that represents the suit colour.
+A new enum, `Colour`, was added that represents the suit's colour.
 The above will print.

 ```bash
 The suit ♦️ has a colour of Red